RakhithJK/dbeaver-dbeaver-wiki/AWS-Credentials.md

 ### Default credentials

-When you use default credentials type then AWS will try to determine credentials by using the standard credential providers chain:
+When you use Default Credentials, AWS will then try to determine credentials by using the standard credential providers chain:

 1. Java system properties
 1. Environment variables